imagej/imagej.github.io/_pages/plugins/docker.md

 And take note of the ip address on the last line (`192.168.15.2` in this case).

-Since you are using OSX it is assumed you are using [boot2docker](http://boot2docker.io/).
+Since you are using macOS it is assumed you are using [boot2docker](http://boot2docker.io/).
 Now, in the same terminal you started boot2docker, you should have set up the environment variables e.g. with

 ` $(boot2docker shellinit)`